 Alkermes Inc. funded the study.

-Bessonova L, Doane M, Sajatovic M, et al. Treatment experiences of individuals with schizophrenia: findings from an online survey.
-Poster presented at Psych Congress 2019; October 3-6, 2019; San Diego, CA. Poster 2108.
+Bessonova L, Doane M, Sajatovic M, et al. Antipsychotic treatment experiences of individuals with schizophrenia: findings from an online survey.
+Poster presented at Psych Congress 2019; October 3-6, 2019; San Diego, CA. Poster 108.